 Research on EMF – How It Affects You

 You may have questions about whether there are adverse health effects from exposure to power frequency EMF.
 Over the past 30 years, there have been many scientific studies conducted on power frequency EMF.
-According to extensive reviews conducted by leading public health agencies such as the World Health Organization (WHO) and the U.S. National Institute of Environmental Health Sciences (one of the U.S. National Institutes of Health), this large body of research does not show that exposure to power frequency EMF causes adverse health effects in humans or animals.
+According to extensive reviews conducted by leading public health agencies such as the World Health Organization (WHO) and the U.S. National Institute of Environmental Health Sciences (one of the U.S. National Institutes of Health), this large body of research has not established that exposure to power frequency EMF causes adverse health effects in humans or animals.
 In the view of WHO, " Based on a recent in-depth review of the scientific literature, the WHO concluded that current evidence does not confirm the existence of any health consequences from exposure to low level electromagnetic fields."

 There are two principal types of studies that have been conducted on power frequency EMF: laboratory studies and epidemiology studies.